mhoegger/HelmChangeAnalyzer/README.md

 it counts the additions, deletions, and changes of these fields.
 This tool can be applied to a single file or the whole repository.

-## Getting Started
+## Prerequisites

+Make sure that you are in possesion of a repository with heml charts.
+Also make sure that you are running a Lunix machine otherwise some of the scrips might not work

+## Run the Analysis

 These instructions will explain how our results can be replicated.
 It will explain how you can run the process and where the results are saved.

-### Prerequisites

-Make sure that you are in possesion of a repository with heml charts.
-Also make sure that you are running a Lunix machine otherwise some of the scrips might not work

 ### How to Run